toryburgett/wdi_radio_backbone/README.md

 * Create a `listenTo` statement that causes the view to re-render upon change.
 * Create events that correspond with the following actions.
 You will need to make new methods and/or Handlebars templates for most of these.
   * Rendering an "Edit Song" form.
-  * Cancelling an "Edit Song" form.
+  * Canceling an "Edit Song" form.
   * Updating a Grumble with new data.
   * Deleting a Grumble.